-- 22.1 declare the nature and extent of any interest, direct or indirect, which he or she has in a proposed transaction or arrangement with the charity or in any transaction or arrangement entered into by the charity which has not been previously declared; and - 22.2 absent himself or herself from any discussions of the charity trustees in which it is possible that a conflict will arise between his or her duty to act solely in the interests of the charity and any personal interest (including but not limited to any personal financial interest).
+- 23.1 declare the nature and extent of any interest, direct or indirect, which he or she has in a proposed transaction or arrangement with the charity or in any transaction or arrangement entered into by the charity which has not been previously declared; and - 23.2 absent himself or herself from any discussions of the charity trustees in which it is possible that a conflict will arise between his or her duty to act solely in the interests of the charity and any personal interest (including but not limited to any personal financial interest).

-Any charity trustee absenting himself or herself from any discussions in accordance with this clause must not vote or be counted as part of the quorum in any decision of the charity trustees on the matter.
+Any trustee of the charity absenting himself or herself from any discussions in accordance with this clause must not vote or be counted as part of the quorum in any decision of the charity trustees on the matter.

-23. Saving provisions
+24. Saving provisions

-- 23.1 Subject to sub-clause 23.2 of this clause, all decisions of the charity trustees, or of a committee of the charity trustees, shall be valid notwithstanding the participation in any vote of a charity trustee: - 23.1.1 who is disqualified from holding office; - 23.1.2 who had previously retired or who had been obliged by this constitution to vacate office; - 23.1.3 who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise;
+- 24.1 Subject to sub-clause 24.2 of this clause, all decisions of the charity trustees, or of a committee of the charity trustees, shall be valid notwithstanding the participation in any vote of a charity trustee: - 24.1.1 who is disqualified from holding office; - 24.1.2 who had previously retired or who had been obliged by this constitution to vacate office; - 24.1.3 who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise;